Collaborative-Software-Development-Club/ReactNewsBlog/README.md

 # Welcome to the React News Blog Read Me!
 ## What is the React News Blog?
-Glad you asked!
-The React News Blog, led by Lorenzo, is a project that focuses on, you guessed it, using React!
-Though React is used as the main language in order to build this project, the data for the project is mainly stored with MongoDB so if you're interested in either of these topics this is the perfect project to join!
+The React News Blog, led by Lorenzo, is a project that focuses on using React to create a website that holds a multitude of posts!
+These posts are clickable and bring you to a page where you can comment and like the post as well.
+Any comments/likes made on the post will be updated through a database stored on MongoDB from which any other users will be able to see the like/comment made.

+## What is being used?
+The basic applications used for work on this project include:
++ Visual Studio Code
++ Git
++ MongoDB

-## What do you need to know to join?
+### What do you need to know to join?
-The React News Blog is a web-based blog that allows the user to post any text they would like, along with the their title to a database (held in MongoDB).
-From there, others may load up the website and see these posts updated in real-time from React!

-##What do you need to work on this project?
-This project is beginner-friendly!
-All you need is a desire to learn about React and MongoDB and you will be a perfect fit for this project!
+This project is beginner-friendly so anyone is free to join as long as they are interested!